There are 10 bowling pins standing up. You will try and knock down these bowling

 so you can compute the 10th frame score.
 (If these balls are strikes

 also, they only count as 10 each.
 They are just needed to get your next

-ball you must throw a third ball to compute the spare equation.
+your SECOND ball you must throw a third ball to compute the spare equation.

-YOU ONLY THROW UPTO 3 balls in the 10th frame.
+YOU ONLY THROW UP TO 3 balls in the 10th frame.

 Hope this helps, try it out on the calculator